 BLOOMINGDALE'S, 1000 Third Avenue: This Santa was somewhat roly-poly and quite eager to sit on his simple red velvet throne; the elf that Richard encountered at the time, however, was burly and female, and had mixed emotions over our Founding Elf's presence in the tiny fifth-floor enclave.
 Rating: Two candy canes.

-LORD & TAYLOR, 424 Fifth Avenue at 38th Street: Until 2007, Lord and Taylor hosted Al Williams' performance as one of the City's more interesting, incredibly lovable weekend-only Santas; Al, with his two Elves, Jesse and Jose, both of whom were pretty much regular guys, never failed to enchant those in the know with an amazing series of behind-the-scenes anecdotes and unusual (but always kid-friendly) jokes about life in the world of an Elf in New York City!
+LORD & TAYLOR: Until 2019, when it ceased operations for good, Lord and Taylor hosted Al Williams' performance as one of the City's more interesting, incredibly lovable weekend-only Santas; Al, with his two Elves, Jesse and Jose, both of whom were pretty much regular guys, never failed to enchant those in the know with an amazing series of behind-the-scenes anecdotes and unusual (but always kid-friendly) jokes about life in the world of an Elf in New York City!
 Rating: Three candy canes.

 When this Editorial was originally posted, we rated these Santas from one to five candy canes, five being the best, one the worst.
 Once again, these findings were not a scientific examination of New York area Santas, but rather, the purpose of the segment was to attempt to share with you some of the special Kringles that were in part instrumental in the development of this website.
 If these Santas were able to inspire a little magic within you, we hope that you had the chance to tell them that you found out about each or all of them on KringleQuest.com!

 As usual, of course, these are just my opinions.
 I could be wrong.